Questions and Answers¶

 An example of this, lets adjust nova to use the stable/essex branch.

-• Locate lines that describe the nova component
+conf/origins/master.yamlfile in your favorite editor - Locate lines that describe the

 nova: